Determining the Dark Matter distribution in galaxies with Deep Learning: Results

 \subsection{Comparison of different observational inputs}

-All of the benchmark network architectures presented in the previous section lead to good performance in inferring the DM mass profile from a combination of SDSS photometric images and HI interferometric data.
+All the benchmark network architectures presented in the previous section lead to good performance in inferring the DM mass profile from a combination of SDSS photometric images and HI interferometric data.
 However, an equally important question is how the performance varies when only a subset of the aforementioned observations is available.

 In Figure~\ref{fig:input_compare} we show the obtained $\Delta_\s{MSE}$ and $\Delta_\s{MAE}$ of the network architecture B when trained with various combinations of the input data (analogous results for other network architectures can be found in Appendix~\ref{app:dataset_comparison}).
-As expected, the best performance is achieved when the network is supplied with the most information, i.e. for the combination of U,R \& Z-band photometric images and HI intensity, average velocity and velocity dispersion maps.
-The errors increase if the networks are provided only with SDSS I-band photometric and HI l.o.s. velocity map or HI interferometric data alone.
+As expected, the best performance is achieved when the network is supplied with the most information, i.e. for the combination of \textit{u}, \textit{r}, and \textit{z}-band photometric images and HI intensity, average velocity and velocity dispersion maps.
+The errors increase if the networks are provided only with SDSS \textit{i}-band photometric and HI l.o.s. velocity map or HI interferometric data alone.
 However, the decrease in the performance is relatively minor and most pronounced at large radii, while at intermediate $R \sim 7$ kpc the network still manages to reach $\Delta_\s{MSE} \sim 0.2$ ($\Delta_\s{MAE} \sim 0.15$).
 Further decrease in performance can be observed if the network is provided only with photometric images.
-The errors in the central part of the objects increase by roughly the same amount, regardless if only single I-band or U,R \& Z-band photometry is used.
+The errors in the central part of the objects increase by roughly the same amount, regardless if only single \textit{i}-band or \textit{u}, \textit{r}, and \textit{z}-band photometry is used.
 On the other hand, at $R \gtrsim 5$ kpc the three-channel network performs notability better, reaching the minimal $\Delta_\s{MSE} \sim 0.23$ ($\Delta_\s{MAE} \sim 0.17$) around $R \sim 10$ kpc.